MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

   ![Upload to Marketplace](media/upload-to-marketplace.png)

 6. Choose the publisher you want to use to upload your extension.
 You can change publishers by clicking on the publisher names listed on the left.
-Click on **New Extension** and select **Visual Studio**.
+Click on **New extension** and select **Visual Studio**.

 7. In **1: Upload extension**, you can choose to upload a VSIX file directly to Visual Studio Marketplace or just add a link to your own website.
 In this case, we will upload our extension, TestPublish.vsix.
 Drag and drop your extension or use the **click** link to browse for the file.
 Your extension can be found in the \bin\Release folder of the project.
 Click **Continue**.